jamesmehorter/device-theme-switcher/readme.txt

 = How do Menus and Widgets work?! =

-If you plan to use the widgets OR a menu specifically for one theme (i.e. a menu that only shows in your handheld theme) you must register the menu location/menu and/or sidebar in *both your handheld and computer themes*.
-When DTS delivers a handheld/tablet theme, behind-the-scenes WordPress still thinks your computer theme is active.
+In order to use different widgets or menus in different themes you must register the menu location and/or sidebar in *both your handheld and computer themes*.
+Then you must populate the different menus/widgets while the default/computer theme is active, and simply only output the sidebar/menu you want in each theme's files.
+That's it!
+You should only set your handheld theme as the active theme if you're developing/debugging and want to view the handheld theme on a computer.

+= How can I test the plugin and see what other devices see? =

+Your device themes can be easily accessed to 'test' and see what other devices see.

+`www.mywebsite.com/?theme=handheld
+www.mywebsite.com/?theme=tablet
+www.mywebsite.com/?theme=low_support
+www.mywebsite.com/?theme=active`

 = How do I display a link in my handheld theme for users to "View Full Website"? =

 This plugin creates two widgets for doing just that!
 Or you can use the template tags below.

-To display a link for users to "View the full website" place the following anywhere in your handheld and tablet themes.
-`<?php if (class_exists('DTS')) DTS::generate_link_to_full_website() ?>`

-To display a link for users to "Return to the mobile website" place the following anywhere in your default/active website theme.
-`<?php if (class_exists('DTS')) DTS::generate_link_back_to_mobile() ?>`
+`<?php
+    //View Full Website
+    link_to_full_website($link_text = "View Full Website", $css_classes = array(), $echo = true);

+    //Return to Mobile Website
+    link_back_to_device($link_text = "Return to Mobile Website", $css_classes = array(), $echo = true);`

 The anchor tags that output both have a CSS class: 'dts-link'.
 The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.
 This CSS can be used anywhere in your theme or style.css file.